Cross-platform C SDK logo

 body

-Write stream where the response content will be stored.
+Write stream where the content of the response will be stored.

 error